Tennessee residents clean up after severe weekend storms killed 6 people and damaged neighborhoods

 “I’m still trying to just kind of like process it all," she said.

-Associated Press writer Gary D. Robertson in Raleigh, N.C., contributed to this report.
+Associated Press writers Gary D. Robertson in Raleigh, N.C., and Patrick Whittle in Portland, Maine, contributed to this report.

 Credit: AP